 Firstly, you need to know what you monthly living expenses are.
 For this you need a budget.
 You can manipulate your budget a little as not having a job would definitely cause you to priorities your spending and you would almost certainly immediately stop all frivolous spending.
 Don’t forget about your debts as you would still need to be paying these!
 So know how much you need each month to service debts and survive?

-This excise could help you to relieve some stress if you see that you would actually survive many months without your income, but at the same time this could highlight to you if your finances are in a terrible state.
+This excise will give you a clearer view of where you are.
+You may see that you can actually survive many months without your income, but at the same time this could highlight to you if your finances are in a terrible state.
 Perhaps you won’t be able to survive even just one month.

 When you lose your income, it doesn’t really matter what house you live in, what car you drive or how many diamond rings you have.
 These things can’t find you food on a day-to-day basis.
 Having lots of debt makes the situation worse and you could really end up in an awful situation!